 Surrounded by museums, theatres, educational institutions, art galleries, cafés, restaurants and a range of retail outlets, planning and development of the SMU campus involved a broad spectrum of professional, community, civic and public groups who together were intent are on creating a unique city campus directed towards the challenges of the new millennium, and yet connected to the historical origins of this important district.

-The campus comprises six buildings - the six schools, the Li Ka Shing Library and the Administration Building.
+The campus comprises six buildings – the Administration Building, the Li Ka Shing Library and four buildings to house the six schools.
 The buildings between Bras Basah and Stamford Roads are fronted by trees, with the park landscape of the Campus Green right in the centre, and have glazed facades shaded by a veil of plants growing at each storey.
 In January 2014, it was announced that a new School of Law building, including the Kwa Geok Choo Law Library and David Marshall Moot Court, will be built at the corner of Armenian Street and Fort Canning Link, and is slated for completion in 2017.

 The campus has porous structures that engage the surroundings with open courtyards and free-flowing walkways and allow for an easy and natural integration with activities of the city.
 The campus design and structure reflect and support the character of SMU's curriculum and its style of teaching.

 The SMU campus offers an open environment in the heart of Singapore, with the ground floor of the buildings and the underground Concourse freely accessible to the public.
 It also has many street-level linkages and has a direct connection to the Bras Basah MRT station beneath SMU's University Square.